What is tracing paper and what are the areas of its application. A unique property is transparency! Types of tracing paper in the USSR

 “Nicolas, don’t tell me that,” she said.

 - No, I have to.
-Maybe it's suffisance [arrogance] on my part, but it's better to say.
+Maybe this is suffisance [arrogance] on my part, but it’s better to say.
 If you refuse for me, then I must tell you the whole truth.
-I love you, I think, more than anyone ...
+I love you, I think, more than anyone...

-- No, but I have fallen in love a thousand times and will continue to fall in love, although I have no such feeling of friendship, trust, love for anyone as for you.
+- No, but I have fallen in love a thousand times and will continue to fall in love, although I do not have such a feeling of friendship, trust, love for anyone as for you.
 Then I'm young.
 Maman doesn't want this.
-Well, just, I'm not promising anything.
-And I ask you to think about Dolokhov's proposal,” he said, pronouncing his friend's name with difficulty.
+Well, it's just that I don't promise anything.
+And I ask you to think about Dolokhov’s proposal,” he said, having difficulty pronouncing his friend’s last name.

 - Don't tell me that.
-I do not want anything.
-I love you like a brother, and I will always love you, and I don’t need anything else.
+I don't want anything.
+I love you like a brother, and will always love you, and I don’t need anything more.

-Iogel had the funniest balls in Moscow.
-This was said by mothers, looking at their adolescentes, [girls] doing their newly learned steps; this was said by the adolescentes and adolescents themselves, [girls and boys] dancing until they dropped; these grown girls and young people who came to these balls with the idea of descending to them and finding the best fun in them.
+Yogel had the most fun balls in Moscow.
+This was what the mothers said, looking at their adolescentes [girls] performing their newly learned steps; this was said by the adolescentes and adolescents themselves, [girls and boys] who danced until they dropped; these grown-up girls and young men who came to these balls with the idea of condescending to them and finding the best fun in them.
 In the same year, two marriages took place at these balls.
-Two pretty princesses Gorchakovs found suitors and got married, and all the more they let these balls into glory.
-What was special at these balls was that there was no host and hostess: there was, like fluff flying, bowing according to the rules of art, good-natured Yogel, who accepted tickets for lessons from all his guests; was that these balls were still attended only by those who wanted to dance and have fun, as 13 and 14 year old girls want this, putting on long dresses for the first time.
-All, with rare exceptions, were or seemed pretty: they all smiled so enthusiastically and their eyes lit up so much.
-Sometimes the best students even danced pas de chale, of which the best was Natasha, distinguished by her grace; but at this, the last ball, only ecossaises, anglaises and the mazurka, which was just coming into fashion, danced.
-The hall was taken by Yogel to Bezukhov's house, and the ball was a great success, as everyone said.
-There were many pretty girls, and the Rostov young ladies were among the best.
-Both of them were especially happy and cheerful.
-That evening, Sonya, proud of Dolokhov's proposal, her refusal and explanation with Nikolai, was still circling at home, not allowing the girl to comb her braids, and now shone through with impetuous joy.
+The two pretty princesses of the Gorchakovs found suitors and got married, and even more so they launched these balls into glory.
+What was special about these balls was that there was no host and hostess: there was the good-natured Yogel, like flying feathers, shuffling around according to the rules of art, who accepted tickets for lessons from all his guests; The thing was that only those who wanted to dance and have fun, like 13 and 14 year old girls who put on long dresses for the first time, wanted to go to these balls.
+Everyone, with rare exceptions, was or seemed pretty: they all smiled so enthusiastically and their eyes lit up so much.
+Sometimes even the best students danced pas de chale, of whom the best was Natasha, distinguished by her grace; but at this last ball only ecosaises, anglaises and the mazurka, which was just coming into fashion, were danced.
+The hall was taken by Yogel to Bezukhov’s house, and the ball was a great success, as everyone said.
+There were a lot of pretty girls, and the Rostov ladies were among the best.
+They were both especially happy and cheerful.
+That evening, Sonya, proud of Dolokhov’s proposal, her refusal and explanation with Nikolai, was still spinning at home, not allowing the girl to finish her braids, and now she was glowing through and through with impetuous joy.

-Natasha, no less proud that she was in a long dress for the first time, at a real ball, was even happier.
-Both were in white, muslin dresses with pink ribbons.
+Natasha, no less proud that she was wearing a long dress for the first time at a real ball, was even happier.
+Both were wearing white muslin dresses with pink ribbons.

-Natasha became in love from the very moment she entered the ball.
+Natasha became in love from the very minute she entered the ball.
 She was not in love with anyone in particular, but she was in love with everyone.
-In the one she looked at at the moment she looked, she was in love with him.
+The one she looked at at the moment she looked at was the one she was in love with.

-Nikolai and Denisov walked through the halls, looking affectionately and patronizingly at the dancers.
+Nikolai and Denisov walked through the halls, looking at the dancers affectionately and patronizingly.

 - Who?

-“And how she dances, what a g"ation! - after a pause, he said again.
+“And how she dances, what a g”ation!” after a short silence, he said again.

 - Who are you talking about?